All Episodes

 I'm not a Republican.

-I don't I don't identify as Republican either, even though I always vote for Republicans.
+I don't identify as Republican either, even though I always vote for Republicans.

 McConnell's dumpster, just a dumpster.

-Like he's ugly.
+Like, he's ugly.

 I can't, I can't roll with people that ugly.

-Like, didn't you have like a stroke?
+Like, didn't he have like a stroke?

-I can't really make it.
+I can't really make, I don't know.

 They've all had strokes, man.